Beanalini/OpenSesame/README.md

 ## Project Requirements
 ---

-This challenge required the underlying JavaScript code that randomly generates a password, and dynamically updates the user interface, to be written.
+This challenge required the underlying JavaScript code, that randomly generates a password and dynamically updates the user interface, to be written.
 The HTML, and CSS files were provided as starter code.

 <a href="https://github.com/coding-boot-camp/friendly-parakeet"> Link to the starter code repository</a>